 The kanji (Chinese characters) for harusame are 春 (spring) and 雨 (rain).
 The name "harusame" is said to have been given to these noodles because of their thin, transparent appearance that reminds one of the rainsdrops of a spring shower.

 While Chinese glass noodles are generally made from mung bean starch, Japanese glass noodles are more commonly made from sweet potato starch.
 Harusame are thin, therefore they cook quickly.
-In fact, in some cases you don't even need to cook them, they can be soaked in warm water to soften them before adding them to dishes.
+In fact, in some cases you don't even need to cook them at all, they can simply be soaked in warm water for a few minutes to soften them before adding them to dishes.

 In Japan, Nara Prefecture is the main producer, with Sakurai and Gosho cities accounting for about 60% of national production.